 The boxes marked with * are mandatory and must be filled.

 The state of Mecklenburg-Vorpommern has two coats of arms.
-They not only differ in appearance but also in their use.
+They differ not only in appearance, but also in their use.

 The large state coat of arms is used by the state parliament and the supreme authorities.
 It displays a shield divided into four segments.
 The upper right and lower left fields as seen by the bearer contain bull’s heads on a gold background.
 The bull’s heads represent the former Mecklenburg Grand Duchies of Mecklenburg-Schwerin and Mecklenburg-Strelitz.
 The red griffin on a silver background in the upper left field stands for Vorpommern.
 In the fourth field, the Brandenburg eagle refers to the historically close ties between Pommern and Brandenburg.